Here’s the honest truth about how useful is Google’s reverse image search:

 Understanding Scope & Capabilities

-In reality, Google isn’t into recognizing individual components within an image.
-Instead of being a nosy parker inspecting every detail of your picture like Sherlock Holmes on steroids, it focuses on identifying visually similar images across the web by analyzing elements such as color distribution and texture patterns.
+In reality, Google isn’t into recognising individual components within an image.
+Instead of being a nosy parker inspecting every detail of your picture like Sherlock Holmes on steroids, it focuses on identifying visually similar images across the web by analysing elements such as colour distribution and texture patterns.

-This feature is great at finding higher resolution versions of photos or spotting websites where a particular graphic has been used.
-But if you’re trying to identify specific items in complex pictures – say, that logo on someone’s t-shirt – results may vary without customized parameters.
+This feature is great at finding higher-resolution versions of photos or spotting websites where a particular graphic has been used.
+But if you’re trying to identify specific items in complex pictures – say, that logo on someone’s t-shirt – results may vary without customised parameters.

 Setting Realistic Expectations